eMail Us

 Removed turf?

 End of season pitch repairs cost the Lye Field around £500 in trucked-in soil and grass seed.
 At the end of the 2023 season we used 3,000 kg of topsoil for repairs.
-The removed soil and turf will be recycled for end of season repairs, reducing cost to the charity.
+The removed soil and turf will be slowly recycled for end of season repairs, reducing cost to the charity.

 South end of the Seend Lye Field July 2024